jaymoulin/docker-jdownloader/README.md

 ### Debugging

-You can put a file called `jdownloader-block.txt` file in your Download folder to pose the container start.
+You can put a file called `jdownloader-block.txt` file in your Download folder to pause the container start.
 This will allow to connect to the container with a shell to debug. (`docker exec -it jdownloader sh`)

 ### Install Docker